PokaNorbert/GoogleDrive-API_Postman_Newman/Readme.md

 The ISTQB is taken from December 16, 2024.

-For any questions you can contact me here or on: mail, LinkedIn, Facebook, Instagram, Discord, TikTok!
+for any questions you can contact me here or on:

+mail (orbert.pn@gmail.com),

+LinkedIn,

+Facebook,

+Instagram,

+Discord

+or TikTok:

+PNorbert - pnorbert_official - PokaNorbert - pokanorbert - ponorbert